brianwmunz/svgReader-QlikSense/README.md

 **Custom SVG Name** tells the extension where to find the custom SVG you want to load.
 This can also be set to an expression as long as it returns a valid SVG path.

 ![alt tag](https://raw.githubusercontent.com/brianwmunz/svgReader-QlikSense/master/screenshots/propsCustom.png)

 **Treat Custom SVG as Variable** tells the extension to look for a Qlik Sense variable specified in the Custom SVG text box.

+------- Color Settings -------

+**Color Type** set the color calculation "by dimension" or "by measure"

+- Color Type = "by dimension"

+	**Only first dimension** if true, calculate the color by the first dimension. if false, calculate the color with the second dimension. --> use persistent color

+- Color Type = "by measure"

+	**Color Calculation** if true, calculate the color by first measure. if false, calculate the color by the second measure (= color expression).

+	- Color Calculation = false

+		**Disabled Color** sets the color of regions that are in the SVG but have no data associated to it.

+		**Hot Color** sets the color to use for the upper values.

+		**Base (Cold) Color** sets the base color to use for the lower values.
+This can be used to blend colors.
+Or if you simply want to shade one color, set this to white.

+		**Custom Hex Color for Hot**

+		**Custom Hex Color for Cold**

+------- Pop-up Settings -------

 **Show Pop-up** controls whether or not to show a pop-up on mouse over.
 The pop-up will simply contain the dimension field and value.

 **Custom Pop-up** show/hide more options to custom your pop-up.
 If you don't check the box, the simple pop-up is visible.

 [in the custom pop-up you can use some keywords :
+	#dimension_label_1# 	if you want to write the label of the first dimension
+	#dimension_value_1# 	if you want to write the value of the first dimension
-	#dimension_label# 	if you want to write the label of the dimension
+	#dimension_label_2# 	if you want to write the label of the second dimension
-	#dimension_value# 	if you want to write the value of the dimension
+	#dimension_value_2# 	if you want to write the value of the second dimension
 	#measure_label_1# 	if you want to write the label of the first measure
 	#measure_value_1#	if you want to write the value of the first measure
 	#measure_label_1# 	if you want to write the label of the second measure